otterscan/otterscan/README.md

 To the owners of the [4bytes repository](https://github.com/ethereum-lists/4bytes) that we import and use to translate the method selectors to human-friendly strings.

+To [Ethers](https://github.com/ethers-io/ethers.js/) which is the client library we used to interact with the ETH node.
+It is high level enough to hide most jsonrpc particularities, but flexible enough to allow easy interaction with custom jsonrpc methods.

 ## Future

 Erigon keeps evolving at a fast pace, with weekly releases, sometimes with (necessary) breaking changes.